Atharvkote/Database-and-Management-Systems/Get Started/01-Installation.md

 - Open **Control Panel** → **Programs and Features** → Uninstall MySQL.
 - Delete `C:\ProgramData\MySQL` if needed.

----

-This guide provides step-by-step instructions for installing, configuring, and troubleshooting MySQL on **Ubuntu** and **Windows**.
 ```

 This updated **README** adds: